 Cats are very expressive animals and while they can’t mimic human speech, they do find ways to communicate with you.
 If you’ve had your cat for some time, you probably know when they are hungry or when they are going to want to use the litter tray.
 They might scratch to be let out and even knock to be let back in.
 Caterwauling is just another way to draw your attention to something.

-- Hormones – Cats communicate with one another all the time, even if that communication is to tell another cat to stay away.
+- Hormones/Wanting to Mate – Cats communicate with one another all the time, even if that communication is to tell another cat to stay away.
 They also communicate their desire to mate, and a feline mating call can come across as caterwauling.
 One may caterwaul to another to express their desire, while the other cat might caterwaul as a positive or negative response.

-- Anxiety – Cats are susceptible to changes in their environment, as well as changes to their daily habits.
+- Anxiety/Stress – Cats are susceptible to changes in their environment, as well as changes to their daily habits.
 Something as seemingly innocuous as a new piece of furniture could be quite stressful to your cat, especially if they were attached to the old sofa.
 Separation anxiety could also manifest as a loud howling noise, while some cats are moved to meow if their litter tray is too dirty.
+The introduction of a new pet to the house might also cause a sensitive cat to develop high levels of anxiety and resort to caterwauling.

 How to Prevent Caterwauling